 Because of this, brave Star Wars fans around the internet advocate for a very straightforward method of watching the Star Wars movies: watch them in the order in which, you know, they actually came out.

 This is the only correct take.
 We should all begin every Star Wars journey by watching IV, V, and VII, in that order.
 Whether you choose to continue on to I, II, and III (again, in that order), or move directly on to 2015’s Episode VII: The Force Awakens and 2016's Rogue One: A Star Wars Story, is between you and your God.
 But watching the movies in release order will always work best, especially for first-time viewers, because it preserves the biggest spoilers and leads with the strongest movies in the series.
-If you start off a first-time viewer with the prequels, they may not have the stamina to even reach the far better original trilogy.
+If you start off a first-time viewer with the prequels and then the anthology films — which, although masterpieces compared to the prequels, aren't as iconic as the original trilogy —they may not have the stamina to even reach the far better movies.
 Watching the Star Wars movies in release order is what reasonable people do.

 But reasonable people are hard to find on the internet, particularly in the remote online corners dominated by hard-arguing Star Wars super-fans.
 And that’s why one unique viewing order has come to dominate the Star Wars viewing order debate.
 I’m talking, of course, about the Machete Order (hey, cool name!).